erikatudisco/programming_formalism/notes_social_coding.md

 This material is based on the Social Coding lecture by Code Refinery:

 > [Social coding](https://github.com/coderefinery/social-coding/blob/main/content/social-coding.md) by [CodeRefinery](https://coderefinery.org/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
-Minor changes were made to adjust the content to the layout of this page